DIVE INTO REFRESHING WHISKY COCKTAILS TO BEAT THE HEAT

 If you’re reading this during an extra sunny time of the year, you’re probably wondering how to escape the sweltering heat that we all love to hate.
 We tolerate the sun, but the sweat-inducing humidity?
 Not as much.

-When your shirt is sticking to your back as you’re hanging out with your gang outdoors, a whisky cocktail can be as refreshing as any other mixed drinks, though the key is keeping your whisky ice-cold with plenty of crushed ice on hand.
+When your shirt is sticking to your back as you’re hanging out with your gang outdoors, a classic whisky cocktail can be as refreshing as any other mixed drinks, though the key is keeping your whisky ice-cold with plenty of crushed ice on hand.

 While some may have second thoughts about using a single malt whisky in the recipe, there’s no harm in exploring the complex tasting notes and pushing the boundaries of what a traditionalist would consider taboo.
 The approach should be to amplify and complement the deep complexities, rather than drowning it out in a mix, which defeats the whole purpose of a single malt cocktail, really.